 What is an Incidental Credit Agreement?

 An incidental credit agreement occurs when a payment for goods or services is deferred without explicit credit terms initially outlined.
 According to the National Credit Act 34 of 2005 (NCA), such agreements happen when a supplier or service provider grants customers the opportunity to pay after the services or goods have been delivered.
-Essentially, incidental credit arises inadvertently when customers default on their payment obligations or delay payments beyond an agreed period, resulting in interest, fees, or additional charges being levied.
+Essentially, incidental credit arises inadvertently when customers default on their payment obligations or delay payments beyond an agreed period (see also prescription debt), resulting in interest, fees, or additional charges being levied.

 Examples of Incidental Credit Agreements